 There has never been any significant earthquake in this region.
-If there should be one, stay Calm.
+If there should be one, stay calm.
 We will ask occupants to move to the safest location.
-If inside the house, the bathroom has reinforced walls in the tub of cement with steel.
+If inside the house, the bathroom is the safest place to be.
 If in the garage, move everyone in an orderly fashion to the street.

 2. Flight Instruction

 Flight instruction may be conducted at the following sites.
 These sites are not visible from public roads.
 So that EMS or others can get to the sites, we will provide the GPS coordinates of the emergency location.
 We usually have a BRIGHT ORANGE windsock visible so that anyone in the vicinity can see us.